blancaley/react-forum-api-router/README.md

 This app is built using React.\
 To enable client side routing I'm using React Router.
 This allows the app to update the URL from a link click without making another request from the server.\
 JSONPlaceholder is used as an API to fetch posts and comments to display on the forum.
+The app is styled using css modules and React Font Awesome.

 ## Pages
 ### / (Home Page)